Longworth Venture Partners

 Series C in 2008

-Tizor Systems, Inc. specializes in enterprise data auditing and protection solutions designed to monitor and report data activity across data centers, databases, file servers, and mainframe applications.
-Founded in 2002 and based in Maynard, Massachusetts, the company offers its flagship product, Mantra, which facilitates compliance assurance, data security, and privacy.
-Mantra provides comprehensive features such as data auditing, data discovery, audit reporting, theft detection, real-time alerting, and data protection.
-In addition to its software solutions, Tizor Systems also delivers support, education, and consulting services to help customers safeguard their critical data assets and address compliance requirements effectively.
+Tizor Systems, Inc. specializes in enterprise data auditing and protection solutions designed to monitor and report data activity across various platforms, including data centers, databases, file servers, and mainframe applications.
+The company’s flagship product, Mantra, offers a comprehensive network-based solution that ensures compliance assurance, data security, and privacy.
+This solution features capabilities such as data auditing, data discovery, audit reporting, theft detection, real-time alerting, and data protection.
+Founded in 2002 and headquartered in Maynard, Massachusetts, Tizor Systems also provides support, education, and consulting services to help clients safeguard their critical data assets and detect potential data breaches effectively.

 Thinking Screen Media